Hardik-369/Text_Summarization_APP/README.md

-# 🚀 Text Summarization App with Streamlit and Hugging Face Transformers
+#🚀 Streamlit Text Summarization App with Hugging Face Transformers 🤖

-## Overview
+**Overview**
-This Streamlit app uses the Hugging Face Transformers library to perform text summarization using the BART-large-CNN model.
-Users can input an article, and the app generates a concise summary of the content.
+This Streamlit app harnesses the power of the Hugging Face Transformers library to perform text summarization using the BART-large-CNN model.
+Users can effortlessly input an article, and the app swiftly generates a concise summary of the content.

-## Getting Started
+**Getting Started**

-Ensure you have Python installed.
-Clone this repository and navigate to the project directory in your terminal. git clone https://github.com/yourusername/summarization-app.git cd summarization-app
+Install Python: Ensure that you have Python installed on your system.

-**Create a virtual environment and install the required dependencies:**
+Clone the Repository:
+git clone https://github.com/yourusername/summarization-app.git
+cd summarization-app

-python -m venv venv
-source venv/bin/activate  # On Windows, use 'venv\Scripts\activate'
-pip install -r requirements.txt
+**Set Up Virtual Environment:** python -m venv venv source venv/bin/activate  # On Windows, use 'venv\Scripts\activate' pip install -r requirements.txt

 **Running the App**
-Run the Streamlit app with the following command: streamlit run app.py
+Execute the following command to launch the Streamlit app: streamlit run app.py
 A new tab will open in your default web browser with the Summarization App.
 Enter an article, click the "Generate Summary" button, and the summarization will be displayed.

-**Customize the App**
+**Customizing the App**
-Feel free to customize the app further according to your preferences.
+Feel free to customize the app according to your preferences.
 You can adjust the summarization model or modify the UI to enhance the user experience.

 **Hugging Face Model**
-The app uses the BART-large-CNN model from Hugging Face Transformers.
+The app utilizes the BART-large-CNN model from Hugging Face Transformers.
 Find more details about the model here.

 **GitHub Repository**
 Explore the code and contribute to the project on GitHub: Summarization App Repository

+**Live Deployment**
+Access the live app on the Hugging Face Model Hub: Summarization App

 **Acknowledgments**
 Streamlit: Streamlit Documentation 📚
-Hugging Face Transformers: Hugging Face Documentation 🤗

-Feel free to reach out for any questions or improvements.
+Hugging Face Transformers: Hugging Face Documentation 🤗 Feel free to reach out for any questions or improvements.
 Happy summarizing! 🌟